-The Gold Rush is a modern whiskey cocktail made with bourbon, lemon juice, and honey.
+The Gold Rush is a beautifully simple, modern whiskey cocktail made with bourbon, lemon juice, and honey.

 The Gold Rush is basically a Whiskey Sour made with honey syrup instead of simple syrup (and without foam or bitters).
-You could also think of it as a Bees Knees made with whiskey.
+You could also think of it as a Bees Knees made with whiskey and served on the rocks.

 “The Gold Rush is one of the fundamental examples of the Milk & Honey cocktail program: three ingredients, perfect balance, and no fuss.”